Integrating with Remedy Single Sign-On

 You can supply a CA bundle that is trusted by your organization, pin the certificate downloaded from Remedy SSO, or use both.

-To apply the Remedy SSO settings, you must perform following steps:
+To apply the SSO settings, perform the following steps:

 - On the main menu, click the Administration icon.